Klortho/PMCXMLConverters/README.md

 Both PubMed and CrossRef accept submissions of sets of multiple articles.
 These converters currently work with a single article at a time, but can be edited to convert and wrap multiple articles into a set.

+### See also

+[CrossRef](http://crossref.org) has also prepared a (preliminary) [XSLT converter](http://help.crossref.org/#nlm-to-crossref-conversion) for doing this same task.
+You might want to check their version to see if it better meets your needs.

 - - -
 ### Public domain notice